-The authors thank to Anonymous Reviewers for the advice to this manuscript.
-We credit to Ram Power, Inc. for providing the Silver Peak field data publicly.
-We thank to Geographysical Engineering Department, as well enter for Geosciences Artificial Intelligence and Advanced Computing, Universitas Pertamina for the support to this research.
+The authors thank Anonymous Reviewers for their advice on this manuscript.
+We credit Ram Power, Inc. for providing the Silver Peak field data publicly.
+We thank the Geophysical Engineering Department and Center for Geosciences Artificial Intelligence and Advanced Computing, Universitas Pertamina for supporting this research.